WASHING OF THE FEET, THE INSTITUTION AND THE WATCH

 Judas’ kiss challenges us to examine our loyalty to Christ; the disciples’ sleep challenges the freshness of our prayer and meditation life, while the brutality of the soldiers challenge our absorbing the hurts of this life.
 On this most holy night, let us give sincere thankfulness for the Blessed Sacrament which fills us with Your life each day, and may we always come to the Altar prepared to receive Love, and take Love out into the world.

-As I watch with You during the silent hours of this night let Your sufferings and grief penetrate to my inner self, so I can share something of what You endured for me and all mankind, what Deitrich Bonhoeffer called ‘costly grace’.
-I adore You O Christ, and bless You, because by Your cross You have redeemed the world.
+As we watch with You during the silent hours of this night let Your sufferings and grief penetrate to our inner selves, so we can share something of what You endured for us, what Dietrich Bonhoeffer called ‘costly grace’.
+We adore You O Christ, and bless You, because by Your cross and resurrection You have redeemed the world.
 Amen.

 GOOD FRIDAY - THE CRUCIFIXION